Nago-01/joke_bot/README.md

 ### Usage

 - The bot displays a menu with options: `[n] Next Joke`, `[c] Change Category`, `[l] Change Language`, `[r] Reset Joke History`, `[q] Quit`.
-- Select `n` to generate a joke (via Llama 3.1), which is evaluated by a critic.
+- Select `n` to generate a joke (via Llama 3.1), evaluated by a critic for humor, appropriateness, and uniqueness (semantic similarity < 0.8).
 Approved jokes are displayed; rejected ones retry up to 5 times.
 - Use c to switch categories (`neutral`, `chuck`, `all`), `l` for languages (`en`, `de`, `es`), or `r` to clear joke history.
 - Jokes are stored in a stateful list, tracked across interactions.
 - Quit with `q` to exit and see the final category and collected jokes.